abilian/viewdom/docs/usage/static_string.md

 Which we then do to get a result.
 The rendered result matches the comment at the end.

-Let's look at a variation of this, where we take the intermediate step of looking at the VDOM:
+Let's try that again, looking at the VDOM:

 ```{literalinclude} ../../examples/usage/static_stringA.py
 :end-before: end-before